mschmidty/bio_notes/r/_posts/2021-12-20-pass-column-name-to-dplyr-function-in-function.md

 ---
 layout: post
-title: "How to pass a column name as a function parameter to a dplyr function."
+title: "How to pass a column name as a function parameter to a dplyr function in R."
 date: "2021-12-20 7:30:44 -0700"
 categories: [ R, dplyr ]
 published: true